MateoBarredaR/hackaton1/README.md

+# hackaton1
+The repository for the first part of the hackaton

 # 🏡 Airbnb Availability Predictor

 This project aims to predict whether an Airbnb listing will be **available on a specific date**, using machine learning techniques and three different datasets from Valencia.